KangningZhang/DeepCaImX/README.md

 #### 3. In this paper, the input of DeepCaImX (which is the raw recordings) should be normalized to 0~1, the denoised BG-suppressed ground truth should be normalized based on the factors of the normalization from the raw recordings.
 #### 4. The ording of the ROIs segmentation ground truth should be critically obey the order when each indivial neuron first appears, since DeepCaImX is a multi-class segmentation.
 #### 5. The ground truth of the neuron activity traces should not contain any baseline, and merely represent the activity of soma.
-Notes: more operation can be found in the section of Dataset generator (NAOMi Version).
+#### Note: more operations for generator code can be found in the section of Dataset generator (NAOMi Version).